doximity/omniauth-doximity-oauth2/README.md

 ## License

 The gem is licensed under an Apache 2 license.
-Contributors are required to sign an contributor license agreement.
+Contributors are required to sign a contributor license agreement.
 See [LICENSE.txt](./LICENSE.txt) and [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.